 We have inherited a dated 2 bedroom condo in Sunny Isles, Florida that we intend to sell in the autumn.
 The market for permanent residents and snow birds is pretty strong, and we've decided not to do a gut reno, but do want to "neutralize" it somewhat with fresh paint and flooring.
 White paint is easy to decide, but how to replace the 10 year old blue carpet is puzzling us.
 As a Floridian, would you want / expect ceramic throughout a 2 bdrm condo or laminate "hardwood"?
 Why?
 Our realtor advises ceramic tile throughout, but as Ontarians, that seems weird for bedrooms.
 I have seen this question but our situation is really focused on immediate resale in an upper middle class community - universally attractive is more important than durability.

 I have a list of neighborhoods I'd consider living, a list of amenities that I consider necessary and/or negotiable, and a $ amount in mind per month.
 How can I make the selection process move along more quickly than the Craigslist Method? [more inside]

 Local cable internet company wants to blanket my condo tower with WiFi APs to provide universal WiFi access for their subscribers.
 Will this degrade reception or throughput for existing private WiFi networks belonging to residents? [more inside]

+I am looking to perhaps purchase a condo in Toronto.
 What are some objective data sources or opinions to determine whether its a good time to enter the real estate market? [more inside]

 How can I get an idea of what typical expenses and reserves are for a condo that has about 12 units and a few garage spaces are?
 Please help me figure out if my condo's assessment hikes are reasonable. [more inside]